yukuku/androidbible/README.md

 - <a href="http://www.bibleforandroid.com/changelog">Changelog and Beta Testers</a> and <a href="http://blog.bibleforandroid.com">Development Blog</a>
 - <a href="http://groups.google.com/group/bibleforandroid">Discussion Group</a>

-By the way, Alkitab is the Indonesian word for the Bible.
+Alkitab is the Indonesian word for the Bible.

 Bible translations/versions
 ---------------------------